Channel Islands National Marine Sanctuary: Recreational activities

+More than 150 historic ships and aircraft have been reported lost within the waters of the sanctuary, although just 25 have been discovered to date.

 Maritime Heritage

 Channel Islands National Marine Sanctuary is responsible for the protection and preservation of submerged remains of the past that occupy the bottomlands of the sanctuary.
 Cultural and historic submerged sites include archaeological remains of shipwrecks and prehistoric land sites.
 Sanctuary stewardship responsibilities include a mandate to inventory sites, encourage research, provide public education and oversee responsible visitor use.

 Chumash

 The Northern Channel Islands have been home to the Chumash people for millennia, with the earliest known human remains dating back more than 13,000 years ago.
-The Chumash community continues to celebrate their maritime heritage through local cultural events, such as an annual crossing of the Santa Barbara Channel on traditional plank canoes known as tomols.
+The Chumash community continues to celebrate their maritime heritage through local cultural events such as an annual crossing of the Santa Barbara Channel on traditional plank canoes known as tomols.

 Protected species

-All species listed are found within Channel Islands National Marine Sanctuary and are recognized as endangered, threatened, or as a species of concern under the Endangered Species Act and/or California Endangered Species Act.
+The species listed below, found within the Channel Islands National Marine Sanctuary, are recognized as endangered, threatened, or species of concern under the Endangered Species Act and/or the California Endangered Species Act.